mikwielgus/undoredo/README.md

 `undoredo` can then be used the same way as with maps above.
 See [examples/btreeset.rs](./examples/btreeset.rs) for a complete example.

-Among the supported foreign types, `rstar::RTree` is an instance of a data structure with a convenience implementation over set semantics.
+Among the supported third-party types, `rstar::RTree` is an instance of a data structure with a convenience implementation over set semantics.
 See [examples/rstar.rs](./examples/rstar.rs) for an example of its usage.